enniovilla/project-5-frontend/README.md

 - [PostgreSQL](https://www.postgresql.org/) through Code Institute databases.
 - [Heroku](https://www.heroku.com/) to deploy this project.
 - [Cloudinary](https://cloudinary.com/) to store the images uploaded on the website.

+## Installed packages, libraries and components

+- **React**:
+    - The primary JavaScript framework for developing the user interface.

+- **React-Bootstrap**:
+    - A library that provides pre-styled React components based on Bootstrap, allowing for quicker and more consistent UI development.

+- **Node**:
+    - A package manager used for installing project dependencies.

+- **React Router**:
+    - Manages the routing for the React application.
+It ensures the UI stays in sync with the URL and only renders components required by the current URL path.

+- **Axios library**:
+    - Facilitates the React app in making HTTP requests to the API.

+- **React Infinite Scroll**:
+    - Utilized on list pages to enable infinite scrolling instead of traditional pagination.

+- **jwtDecode library**:
+    - Prevents unnecessary network requests whenever an unauthenticated user interacts with the app.
+    - Stores the refresh token's timestamp for the logged-in user in the browser using localStorage.
+    - Checks for the existence of this timestamp and only attempts to refresh the access token if it is present.

 [Back to top](<#content>)